codedevvenkat/Speaking/March282024/ReadMe.md

     * A subfield of Artificial Intelligence (AI) focused on creating new content.
     * Utilizes machine learning algorithms trained on massive datasets.
     * Learns patterns and relationships within the data to generate novel outputs.
-* **Speaker Notes:**
-Generative AI isn't replicating existing content, it's about creating entirely new things.
-Imagine a painter who studies countless masterpieces, then uses that knowledge to craft their unique style and artwork.
-Generative AI works in a similar way, analyzing vast amounts of data to produce fresh and innovative creations.

 **Types of Generative AI**